Verdagraph/Drip/docs/README.md

 These settings are initialized at runtime, first reading a configuration file from the file system, then using and writing to the file the [default values](#defaults) if the file doesn't exist.
 The file can be update at runtime through the [config write](#write) topic.

-- `ServicesConfig.data_resolution_l = float` The volume interval at which slice reports are sent to the [dispense slice report](#slice-reporting) topic during the dispensation process, in liters.
+- `ServicesConfig.data_resolution_l = float` The volume interval at which slice reports are sent to the [dispense slice report](#slice-reporting) topic during the dispense process, in liters.

 - `SourceConfig.static_flow_rate = float` The static flow rate to use for the source output volume in liters.
 Enabled if [`USING_SOURCE_FLOW`](#core) is false.